Is Politics Hopeless? 5 Ways to Practice Hope in Politics

 3. Commit to having a dialogue instead of giving alternate speeches.

-4. Commit to assessing whether you’re the right person to say what is on your mind.
-(Sometimes the answer is no.)
+4. Commit to assessing whether it’s the right time to say what is on your mind.

-5. Commit to ending the discussion knowing that you have strengthened the relationship.
+5. Commit to ending the discussion by strengthening the relationship.

-Within the boundaries of these commitments, we can talk politics with our family and friends and even strangers productively and respectfully.
-We can grow in self-awareness and love for others whether we’re on the same side of an issue or polar opposite.
-We can let go of being morally outraged every day at some new comment and instead listen with curiosity and grace.
+Within the boundaries of these commitments, perhaps we can talk politics with our family, friends, and even strangers more productively and with respect.
+Through this approach we can grow in self-awareness and love for others whether we’re on the same side of an issue or polar opposite.
+We can let go of our daily moral outrage at every new controversial statement and instead listen with curiosity.

 “Remember that you are part of something so much bigger than one election, one vote, and one law.”

-I believe that.
-Therefore, I will choose hope, even in politics.
+I want to believe this.
+So this is my reminder to choose hope, even in politics.

 * * *